 The research centers around a key chemical building block used in the plastic making process called ethylene.
-At the present time ethylene is used as a precursor product in the plastic making process.
-Most importantly the process to make ethylene that the University of Toronto research has come up with has proven to be both efficient and stable.
+At the present time, ethylene is used as a precursor product in the plastic making process.
+Most importantly, the process that the University of Toronto research has come up to make ethylene has proven to be both efficient and stable.

 The goal of developing this process is simple.
 There are very good technologies in place that can catch CO2 emissions from industrial flue stacks.
-The problem lies in the fact there is very little incentive for companies to install this technology because it’s expensive and the captured CO2 has no value.
-If the CO2 now has value because it can be made into plastic it will help companies offset the costs of installing CO2 reducing equipment on their flue stacks.
+The problem lies in the fact that there is very little incentive for companies to install this technology because it’s expensive and the captured CO2 has no value.
+If the CO2 now has value because it can be made into plastic, it will help companies offset the costs of installing CO2, reducing equipment on their flue stacks.

 The University of Toronto’s Applied Science & Engineering Department research even took things a step further in an environmentally friendly way by powering the research process with renewable #solar and wind energy.

 It’s simply amazing what science and research teams are able to accomplish these days when they set their minds to improving the world we live in.
 It’s even more amazing when that research creates useful products and helps clean up the environment at the same time.
 It appears that in the future CO2-capture technologies will have a big role to play in cleaning up the air we breathe and lessening the impact CO2 has on Global warming.